Green Bay Packers vs. Seattle Seahawks NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Seahawks stats and trends

+- In Seattle's eight games this year, it has five wins against the spread.

-- The Seahawks have been underdogs by 3.5 points or more two times this season and have covered the spread every time.
+- The Seahawks have always covered the spread this season when underdogs by 3.5 points or more.

-- Seattle's games this year have hit the over on just two of nine set point totals (22.2%).
+- Seattle's games this season have hit the over two times in nine opportunities (22.2%).

-- When Seattle puts up more than 20.0 points, it is 3-1 against the spread and 3-1 overall.
+- Seattle is 3-1 against the spread and 3-1 overall when the team puts up more than 20.0 points.

-- In games that Seattle churns out over 321.2 yards, the team is 1-4 against the spread and 1-3 overall.
+- When Seattle churns out over 321.2 yards, the team is 1-4 against the spread and 1-3 overall.

 - This season the Seahawks have four turnovers, 10 fewer than the Packers have takeaways (14).